EliasCalixto/EliasCalixto/README.md

 Hi there, I'm Elias 👋

-🌱 Systems Engineer with experience in software development using Python.
+🌱 Business & Systems Engineer with experience in software development using Python.